wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

    <a target="_blank" href="https://hub.docker.com/r/sjourdan/vault/">
    https://hub.docker.com/r/sjourdan/vault</a>
-   has Hashicorp Vault on a minimal Alpine Linux box
+   has HashiCorp Vault on a minimal Alpine Linux box

    <a target="_blank" href="https://hub.docker.com/r/kintoandar/hashicorp-vault/">
    https://hub.docker.com/r/kintoandar/hashicorp-vault</a>
-   has Hashicorp Vault on a tiny busybox
+   has HashiCorp Vault on a tiny busybox

 0. Set environment variables so IP addresses used for the redirect and cluster addresses in Vault's configuration is the address of the named interface inside the container (e.g. eth0):